-- Information on Planning Proposals that have been submitted to the Department.
+• Information on Planning Proposals that have been submitted to DPIE.

-- When the Planning Proposal has been returned to the Department to be finalised after exhibition.
+• When the Planning Proposal has been returned to DPIE to be finalised after exhibition.

 To find out information about a particular Planning Proposal it is recommended that you use the search function on the Current Proposals page.
 Further information about assessing and determining changes to Local Environmental Plans is available on the Gateway Process webpage.

 Note for amalgamated council areas: Planning Proposals remain listed under the relevant LGA that existed at the time the Proposal was submitted.